trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Here, ``BaseProj`` is the base TriBITS project/repository and ``ExtraRepo1`` and ``ExtraRepo2`` are extra repositories that supply additional TriBITS packages that are appended to the TriBITS packages defined in ``BaseProj`` (see `<projectDir>/cmake/ExtraRepositoriesList.cmake`_).
-Also, let's assume that ``BaseProj``, ``ExtraRepo1``, and ``ExtraRepo2`` are developed by three different development teams that all have different funding sources and priorities so they tend not to work together or consider the other efforts too much when developing the software.
+Also, assume that ``BaseProj``, ``ExtraRepo1``, and ``ExtraRepo2`` are developed by three different development teams that all have different funding sources and different priorities so they tend not to work closely together or consider the other efforts too much when developing their software.
 However, in this example, there is great value in combining all of this software into a single integrated TriBITS meta-project.
 This combined meta-build is driven by a 4th integration/development team.
 In this case, the core developers for each of these three different git/TriBITS repos do not test compatibility with the other git/TriBITS repos when pushing commits to their own git/TriBITS repos.